Intelligent Routing

 2. Specified tunnel domains & CIDRs also flow over a Service Tunnel

-3. Published services utilize TLS encryption and are routed over the public internet to your organization’s Banyan Edge
+3. Published services utilize TLS encryption and are routed over the public internet to your organization’s Edge

 5. All other traffic flows over the public internet to its destination